LordScree/cthulhu-dice/README.md

 Each die has one of three possible outcomes when rolled:
  1. An Elder Sign, a mote of protection against the dark things that lurk.
 This is what the player wants and counts towards their possible score.
  1. A Clue.
 It's not an Elder Sign, but at least it's not a TENTACLE!
-The player must re-roll this die if they choose to Continue to another round.
+The player must re-roll this die if they choose to _continue_ with their turn.
  1. TENTACLES!
 Tentacles bad.
 If they player ever has 3 or more, they score 0 this round.

 The distribution of results for each of the types of dice are: